ahmadawais/wp-mashsocial-wigdet/readme.txt

 Plugin link: http://freakify.com/2012/01/wordpress-wp-mashsocial-widget-by-ahmad-awais/
 Tags: mashable,mashsocial,social,facebook,google,twitter,g+,email,pinterest,all in one social,subscribe,widget,sidebar,color,ahmad awais mashsocial,add, admin, dashboard, logo,custom,logo,easy mashable social bar,easy ,mashable ,social ,bar
 Requires at least: 3.0
-Tested up to: 3.4.1
+Tested up to: 3.4.2
-Stable tag: 1.8.5
+Stable tag: 1.8.6
 License: GPLv2 or later

 == Description ==
  WP MashSocial Wigdet : A beautiful widget inspired by Mashable to be used in sidebar, it allows you to add your **Pinterest**, G+ , Twitter , Facebook and Feeds Subscription in it .

-= 1.8.5 =
+Ver = 1.8.5 =
-* -Mashsocial is now Responsive-.
+*Mashsocial is now Responsive
-* Issue with Google Plus Circle resolved (Google API Updated).
-* Asynchronous Loading (To increase Page Speed).
+*Issue with Google Plus Circle resolved (Google API Updated) *Asynchronous Loading (To increase Page Speed)
-* Leave IDs Blank to Remove them.
+*Leave IDs Blank to Remove them.
-* Relation Publisher Updated.
+*Relation Publisher Updated
-* Google Add to circle Options Added.
+*Google Add to circle Options Added.

 1.Upload the  plugin to your blog and just activate it.